ArchipelagoMW-HollowKnight/HollowKnight.ArchipelagoMapMod/README.md

 ## Pause Menu
 - "Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off
-- "Spoilers" `CTRL-1`: Toggle pins between vanilla (non-spoiler) and spoiler item pools.
-For most gameplay, leave this setting off.
+- "Player Icons" `CTRL-1`: Toggle showing other players with APMapMod in the current MW on your map.
 - "Randomized" `CTRL-2`: Toggle all pins for randomized items on/off
 - "Others" `CTRL-3`: Toggle all pins for non-randomized items on/off
 - "Pin Style" `CTRL-4`: Toggle the style of the pins